My name is Zachary Greenlee.

 “In what way?”

-“Take a look for yourself.”
+“Look for yourself.”

 “His eyes are wet again, even though I’ve wiped them three times now.
 Other than that, what am I looking at?”